-- 3-4 tablespoons fresh chopped herbs of your choice
+- 3-4 tbsp fresh chopped herbs of your choice

-- 1 small clove garlic, minced fine (optional)
+- 1 small clove garlic minced finely [optional]

-In a large bowl, mix the oil and vinegar well, then add garlic and herbs.
+- In a large bowl, mix the oil and vinegar well, then add garlic and herbs.
 Put the tomatoes and cucumbers (and onion, when it’s to your liking) in the bowl, toss well to combine.
-Let this sit in the refrigerator so that the flavors meld – at least 30 minutes, but it’s even better after 3 hours.
+Let this sit in the refrigerator so that the flavors meld – at least an hour.